PilzDE/pilz_robots/pilz_control/test/acceptance_test_speed_monitoring.md

   roslaunch pilz_control joint_states_speed_observer.launch
   ```
   2. Execute `rosrun pilz_control acceptance_test_speed_monitoring.py`.
-  3. Perform some movements via RViz.
-Choose different velocity scales.
+  3. Perform movements via RViz with velocity scales `0.1` and `1.0`.
   4. Switch into AUTO mode.
+Make sure the drives are enabled again by pressing the acknowledge button and execute `rosrun pilz_control acceptance_test_speed_monitoring.py auto`.
+  5. Perform movements via RViz with velocity scale `1.0`.
+  6. Switch back into T1 mode.
 Make sure the drives are enabled again by pressing the acknowledge button.
 Repeat 2. and 3.
-  5. Switch back into T1 mode.
-Make sure the drives are enabled again by pressing the acknowledge button.
-Repeat 2. and 3.

 ### Expected Results
   1. The robot starts properly and is moveable via Rviz.
-  2. Check the output on the console.
+  2. All tests pass.
+  3. A movement with velocity scale of `1.0` should be interrupted by a stop.
 The maxmimum frame speed should **not** have exceeded the limit of `0.25m/s`.
-  3. Same as 2.
-  4. Check the output on the console.
+  4. All tests pass.
+  5. The robot movements should **not** have been interrupted.
 The maximum frame speed should have exceeded the limit of `0.25m/s`.
-The robot movements should **not** have been interrupted.
-  5. Same as 2.
+  6. All tests pass.
+A movement with velocity scale of `1.0` should be interrupted by a stop.
+The maxmimum frame speed should **not** have exceeded the limit of `0.25m/s`.

 ## Start in AUTO mode

 ### Test Sequence

   1. Press the acknowledge button.
-Make sure the green light on the robot is on and mode AUTO is enabled.
+Make sure the green light on the robot is on and switch into AUTO mode (if not active yet).
 Run
   ```
   roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=False pipeline:=pilz_command_planner
   ```